Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Grid-Forming Hybrid DVPP Control

-\subsection{Grid-forming DVPP Control Setup}
+\subsection{Grid-Forming DVPP Control Setup}

 We consider a grid-forming DVPP as a collection $\mathcal{F}_\mathrm{orm}$ of heterogeneous grid-forming DERs.
-For now, we assume that all DVPP devices are connected in parallel at the same bus of a transmission grid (Fig. \ref{fig:DVPP_at_PCC}, left), which we refer to as point of common coupling (PCC).
-While being connected at one bus, it is essential to ensure a sufficiently large electrical distance (e.g., via transformers or cables) between the grid-forming devices, since they are operated as parallel voltage sources, and hence, cannot simultaneously impose different voltages at the PCC.
+To start with, we assume that all DVPP units are connected in parallel at the same bus of a transmission grid (Fig. \ref{fig:gform_DVPP_PCC}), which we refer to as point of common coupling (PCC).
+While being connected at one bus, it is essential to ensure a sufficiently large electrical distance (e.g., via transformers or cables) between the grid-forming units, since they are operated as parallel voltage sources and cannot simultaneously impose different voltages at the PCC.